-Pursuant to our Investor Rights Agreement, certain stockholders have the right, following the closing of this offering, to demand that we file a registration statement or request that their shares be included in a registration statement that we are otherwise filing.
+Pursuant to our Investor Rights Agreement, certain stockholders have the right to demand that we file a registration statement or request that their shares be included in a registration statement that we are otherwise filing.
 We refer to the shares held by holders having rights under this agreement as registrable securities.
-As of March 31, 2020, (after giving effect to the sales by the selling stockholders in this offering, assuming no exercise of the underwriters' option to purchase additional securities from the selling shareholders) the holders of 50,440,607 registrable securities, including shares issuable upon the conversion of all outstanding preferred stock and our outstanding convertible debt, have rights under this agreement.
+As of September 30, 2020, (after giving effect to the sales by the selling stockholders in this offering, assuming no exercise of the underwriters' option to purchase additional securities from the selling stockholders) the holders of registrable securities have rights under this agreement.